sithuaungkyawhtwe/cs50w-search/README.md

 ### Link to website: <https://sithuaungkyawhtwe.github.io/cs50w-search/>

 # Project Details
-Website that uses and implements Google Search, Google Images, and Advacned Search.
-It is inspiref from Google's search engine.
+Website that uses and implements Google Search, Google Images, and Advanced Search.
+It is inspired from Google's search engine.
 <br>

 # Project Idea